woodworm83/EventSourcingDotNet/README.md

         public string AsString() => Id.ToString();
     }

+#### Composite Keys

+The specific AggregateId for each event stream enables you to use composite keys as an aggregate id.
+This is the reason why it is necessary to declare the AggregateId type instead of using e.g. a GUID.

+To define a composite key just put more than one property and compose the values in the AsString method:

+    public readonly CompositeAggregateId(Guid ParentId, Guid Id) : IAggregateId {
+        public static string AggregateName => "myAggregate";

+        public string AsString() => $"{ParentId}-{Id}";
+    }

 ### Aggregate State

-Create a state record representing the current state of your aggregate.
+If there is a need to verify some business logic rules to be verified before adding events, create a state record representing the current state of your aggregate.

-It must implement the generic `IAggregateState<TAggregatId>` interface to be accepted as an aggregate state.
+It must implement the generic `IAggregateState<TSelf, TAggregatId>` interface to be accepted as an aggregate state.
 The generic type argument `TAggregateId` is the aggregate ID specified above.
+The generic type argument `TState` is the type itself

-    public sealed record MyAggregate : IAggregateState<MyAggregateId>
+    public sealed record MyAggregate : IAggregateState<MyAggregate, MyAggregateId>
     {
         public int MyValue { get; init; }

+        public MyAggregate ApplyEvent(IDomainEvent @event)
+            => @event switch {
+                // pattern match and handle events here _ => this
+            }
     }

 #### Aggregate State Rules